The one-phase fractional Stefan problem: Numerical schemes and experiments

 \subsubsection{Behaviour of selfsimilar solutions depending on $s$}

 First we include a numerical simulation of the selfsimilar solutions of Theorem \ref{thm:SS-all}.

 As it can be seen in Figure \ref{fig:SSSmovings}, the behaviour of the selfsimilar solution strongly depends on $s$.
-Note that for short times the interphase points of the four solutions are very close, this indicates that the interphase parameter $\xi_0$ is very similar in these cases.
+Note that for short times the interface points of the four solutions are very close, this indicates that the interface parameter $\xi_0$ is very similar in these cases.
 However, for large times, the propagation is bigger the smaller is $s$.
-This is because the selfsimilar solution has the form $h(x,t)=H(x t^{-1/(2s)})$, and thus, the interphase point is at $x=\xi_0 t^{-1/(2s)}$.
+This is because the selfsimilar solution has the form $h(x,t)=H(x t^{-1/(2s)})$, and thus, the interface point is at $x=\xi_0 t^{1/(2s)}$.

-Note also that as $s\to1^-$ the selfsimilar solution is more abrupt in the ice region close to the interphase point, which is coherent with the fact that in the classical Stefan problem, the solutions are known to be discontinuous.
+Note also that as $s\to1^-$ the selfsimilar solution is more abrupt in the ice region close to the interface point, which is coherent with the fact that in the classical Stefan problem, the solutions are known to be discontinuous.